Dawn Frederick’s Representative Categories:

 • Adult: Mystery with a humorous bent.

 Nonfiction (Narrative very much preferred across all these!)

-• Cultural criticism, essays, commentary, current events: this could be on anything but off the top of my head I really like great writing on politics, race, social trends, leftism, videogames, Weird Twitter, and anything else you can convince me the world should care about.
+•Cultural criticism, essays, commentary, politics: this could be on anything, but off the top of my head I really like great writing on politics, race, social trends, leftism, video games, Weird Twitter, our relationship to the Internet, and anything else you’re thinking deeply about in a way that might matter to others.

-• Sports with a larger (and necessary) cultural angle; think Grantland.
-Specifically I really like tennis, football, and basketball.
+•Sports with a larger (and necessary) cultural angle; think Specifically I really like tennis, football, and basketball.